Erin Nealy Cox

 Transition to Kirkland & Ellis

-According to records, on June 23, 2021 — five months after the Boeing DPA was filed — Kirkland & Ellis announced Nealy Cox as a new partner in its Dallas office 3.
-According to the K&E announcement, it was authored by Mark Filip, who had led the Boeing defense and signed the DPA on Boeing’s behalf, and by Andrew Calder, a K&E Houston partner and executive committee member who cited his "personal experience" with her 3.
-According to the announcement, Nealy Cox began at K&E on September 1, 2021, practicing in government regulatory and internal investigations 3.
-According to Corporate Crime Reporter, the outlet headlined its coverage: "Lead Boeing Prosecutor Joins Boeing Corporate Criminal Defense Firm Kirkland Ellis" 3.
+Review of the records shows that on June 23, 2021 — five months after the Boeing DPA was filed — Kirkland & Ellis announced Nealy Cox as a new partner in its Dallas office, in a release authored by Mark Filip, who had led the Boeing defense and signed the DPA on Boeing’s behalf, and by Andrew Calder, a K&E Houston partner and executive committee member who cited his "personal experience" with her 3.
+Examination of the announcement and contemporaneous coverage shows that Nealy Cox began at K&E on September 1, 2021, practicing in government regulatory and internal investigations, and that Corporate Crime Reporter headlined its report "Lead Boeing Prosecutor Joins Boeing Corporate Criminal Defense Firm Kirkland Ellis"; Columbia Law professor John Coffee described the US Attorney’s move to the defense counsel’s firm as suggesting "they were both on the same wavelength" 3.

-According to legal press coverage, Professor Coffee characterized the US Attorney’s move to the defense counsel’s firm as suggesting "they were both on the same wavelength" 3.
-According to court records, Boeing victims’ families filed claims of impropriety, which were withdrawn on January 20, 2022 3.
-Records show the documented sequence: DPA filed January 7, 2021; resignation effective January 9, 2021; K&E announcement June 23, 2021; K&E start date September 1, 2021 23.
+Court records show that Boeing victims’ families filed claims of impropriety, which were withdrawn on January 20, 2022, and that the documented sequence runs: DPA filed January 7, 2021; resignation effective January 9, 2021; K&E announcement June 23, 2021; K&E start date September 1, 2021 23.

 Examination of the broader K&E–DOJ revolving door places Nealy Cox’s transition in a documented pattern: Mark Filip authored the "Filip Factors" as Deputy AG (2008–09) before returning to K&E and deploying those same criteria on behalf of Boeing, BP, Volkswagen, and Goldman Sachs; K&E partner Brian Benczkowski moved in the opposite direction — K&E to head of DOJ Criminal Division — and then to Boeing as VP/Assistant General Counsel in September 2025 3.